smalbadger/social/README.md

 # social
-A tool for automating social media conversations (currently only LinkedIn)
+A tool for automating social media conversations (currently only LinkedIn).